EntityAdam/HappyStorage/README.md

 ### A) Prerequisites
 If you want to run the Blazor Project locally, you will need:
- - .NET Core SDK 3.0.0 Preview 5 -> [Link](https://dotnet.microsoft.com/download/dotnet-core/3.0)
+ - .NET Core SDK 3.0.0 Preview 7 -> [Link](https://dotnet.microsoft.com/download/dotnet-core/3.0)
- - Visual Studio 2019 Preview 1
- - I have not tested with Visual Studio 2019, but it may work if you enable "Use Preview Versions"
+ - Visual Studio 2019 Preview 1 or Visual Studio 2019 with "Use Preview Versions" enabled.

-Otherwise, the latest .NET Core 2.2 and Visual Studio 2017 will work for the rest of the projects.

 ### B) SQL Database
 1. Create an SQL Database; ex: "HappyStorage"